 As a next step, I propose Mashup—a design tool that takes a mixed-initiative approach to guide users to compose and fabricate self-contained objects based on the functional re- quirements they will face once installed and deployed in the real world.
 Specifically, users start with sketching a design from their intuition; the system in the background optimizes their initial design based on the functional requirements; then users can further tweak the design while the system provides on-demand feedback and suggestion for keeping it func- tional.

-Chapter 6: Now that the range of making has broadened from incremental augmentation to standalone functional objects, a one-shot 3D printing job might no longer be the making solution.
+Chapter 6: Now that the range of making has broadened from incremental augmentation to standalone functional objects, a one-shot 3D printing job might no longer be the preferred making solution.